中文

 By default, one statement include only one action.
 When a statement is executed, this action will be executed.

 On the other side, we can insert an IF sub-statement into a statement.
-The IF sub-statement is consist of one or more Conditions.
-The action of the statement, so called THEN sub-statement, will be executed only when all conditions are true.
-In the other words, all conditions are AND conditions.
+The IF sub-statement is consist of one or more Conditions .
+The action of the statement, so called THEN sub-statement, will be executed only when conditions are true.
+If Conditions are false, this statement can be skiped, or execute the action in the ELSE sub-statement.

 Loop